Queens Gardens, Dunedin: History and notable nearby buildings

 Queens Gardens sit on reclaimed land very close to the original landing site for Māori waka.
 The area of harbour where Queens Gardens now sit was reclaimed in the final years of the 19th century.
 Originally called The Triangle, it was officially named Victoria Gardens in 1904 but soon became known as "The Queen's Gardens", from which its current name developed.

 The Stuart Memorial is adjacent to the gardens.

 Dunedin's Millennium Cross stands at the northern end of the gardens.
-The scaffolded Imperial Building and Cream-coloured Commercial Building are visible in the background at the foot of Dowling Street.
+The scaffolded Imperial Building and cream-coloured Commercial Building are visible in the background at the foot of Dowling Street.

+The shape of the park was altered in 1968 to accommodate changes to Dunedin's road network.
+This resulted in a through road separating the northernmost tip of the gardens from the rest.
+This much smaller triangular tip is now the site of a memorial Celtic cross to the city's first Scottish settlers, erected in 2000.

 The gardens' location close to The Exchange means that it is surrounded by many notable buildings, many of them the legacy of the city's prosperity during the Central Otago gold rush of the 1860s.
 Several of the Exchange's historic buildings in that area (such as Consultancy House) overlook the gardens.
 The historic district of the Warehouse Precinct runs south from Queens Gardens, with its main street, Vogel Street, ending at the gardens' southern edge, and the historic precinct of Burlington Street runs north from Queens Gardens to Moray Place.

 Several prominent landmarks surround Queens Gardens, most notably the former NZR Bus depot, at the gardens' eastern edge, which now forms the transport and technology wing of Toitū Otago Settlers Museum.
 Immediately to the south of this is the Dunedin Chinese Garden.

 The First Church of Otago sits atop a rocky outcrop (the remains of Bell Hill) overlooking the northern end of the gardens.
 Further notable and historically listed buildings, such as the flatiron-like Imperial Building and nearby Commercial Building, are located nearby at the foot of Dowling Street, which forms part of the city's main arts district and contains numerous galleries and artists' studios.

 Other historically recognised buildings within Queens Gardens include Phoenix House (the former Equitable Insurance Association Building) and the New Zealand Insurance Company Building, both of which are listed as historic buildings by Heritage New Zealand.

 Dunedin's historic railway station, internationally regarded as a major architectural landmark stands within sight of the gardens some 350 metres to the northeast.